DocumentWDP-2

 Case-insensitive lookups:

-All these produce the same hash:
+All of the following MUST produce the same hash:

 E.Auth.Token.001 → E.AUTH.TOKEN.001 → Xy8Qz